How to use Regular Expressions (Regex) in Google Analytics

 Get the Regular Expressions Cheat Sheet

 Download the cheat sheet.
 It’s a handy resource for the regular expressions you can use in Google Analytics.
-Get the Regular Expressions Cheat Sheet for Google Analytics PDF.
+Get the Regex Cheat Sheet for Google Analytics PDF.

-Watch my video, where I cover five tips for using regular expressions in Google Analytics:
+Watch my video, where I cover tips for using regular expressions in Google Analytics:

 Comments